beagleboard/librobotcontrol/README.txt

 James Strawson - 2015

-For older Revision C installer see the Rev C Branch Latest version will alwyas be the master branch.
+For older Revision C installer see the Rev C Branch Latest version will always be the master branch.

 Installation Instructions: